panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 commentsThreadId: javascript-object-destructuring
 ---

-The object destructuring in JavaScript is a great feature that lets you extract properties from objects.
+The object destructuring is a great JavaScript feature that lets you extract properties from objects in a clear and concise manner.

-What's better, object destructuring extracts more than one property in one statement, extracts properties from deep objects, and sets a default value if the property doesn't exist.
+What's better, object destructuring can extract more than one property in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.

 In this post, I'll explain all you need to know about object destructuring in JavaScript.

 ## 1. The need for object destructuring

-Having an object, imagine you'd like to extract a few properties from this object into some variables.

-In a pre-ES2015 environment, most likely you would need to write the following code:
+Imagine you'd like to extract a few properties from an object into some variables.
+In a pre-ES2015 environment, you would need to write the following code:

 ```javascript{6-7}
 const hero = {